 ► Neurological and metabolic disorders: Dystonia can occur as a symptom of multiple disorders.

-- Psychogenic dystonia: Dystonia that is secondary to psychological causes.
+- Functional (psychogenic) dystonia: Dystonia that is secondary to a combination of neurological and psychiatric/psychological causes.

 Accelerating Research & Inspiring Hope

 The Dystonia Medical Research Foundation (DMRF) has served the dystonia community since 1976.
 Join us in our global effort to find a cure.